whipowill/d2-plugy-qol/README.md

 - Install [Patch](http://ftp.blizzard.com/pub/diablo2exp/patches/PC/LODPatch_113d.exe) v1.13d.
 - Install [Glide](http://www.svenswrapper.de/english/files.html) v1.4e.
 - Install [PlugY](http://plugy.free.fr/en/index.html) v11.02.
-- Modify the properties of ``C:/Games/Diablo II/Mod PlugY/PlugY.exe`` to run as administrator and as Windows XP SP3.
+- Modify the properties of ``C:/Games/Diablo II/Mod PlugY/PlugY.exe`` to run as admin and as Windows XP.
 - Modify the PlugY shortcut to have ``"C:/Games/Diablo II/Mod PlugY/PlugY.exe" -3dfx -direct -txt`` as the target.
 - Download this [zipfile](https://github.com/whipowill/d2-plugy-qol/archive/master.zip) and paste into your D2 folder (one at a time, don't mass merge).
-- Play the game by launching ``Plugy.exe``.
+- Launch the game by running ``Plugy.exe``.
-- Modify the lootfilter and maphack settings by clicking the BH button.
+- Modify the loot filter settings by clicking the BH button.

 If you're having errors and the install process didn't work for you, it's probably: